24901089/EXNO2DS/README.md

 # RESULT
-        Thus the program was exicuted successfully.
+        Thus the program was executed successfully.